dbohdan/hicolor/README.md

 HiColor has a Git-style CLI.

 The actions `encode` and `decode` convert images between PNG and HiColor's own image format.
-`quantize` round-trips an image through the converter and outputs a normal PNG.
+`quantize` round-trips an image through the converter and outputs a regular 32-bit PNG.
-Use it to create images that look high-color but aren't.
+Use it to create high-color images readable by other programs.
 `info` displays information about a HiColor file: version (`5` for 15-bit or `6` for 16), width, and height.

 ```none